 Residents who are unable to put their boxes out at the edge of their property due to a disability, illness or injury can contact us to request an assisted collection.

-If you have a lot of glass and would like an extra box, or your box has been lost or broken and you need a replacement, you can collect one from your local Information Office or contact customer services on 0238 028 5000.
+If you would like an extra box, or your box has been lost or broken, you can collect one from your local Information Office or contact customer services on 0238 028 5000.

 You can still use the community recycling banks to recycle any extra glass bottles and jars at busy times of the year, such as during Christmas.

-For updates on glass and other waste collections, follow us on Twitter.
+For updates on glass and other waste collections, follow us on Facebook, Nextdoor and Twitter.